 Average time to visit

-Fall and summer are Upstate New York's most glorious seasons, though spring is pleasant as well.
+Autumn and summer are Upstate New York's most glorious seasons, though spring is pleasant as well.
 These times bring in healthy-sized crowds due to favourable weather and special events.
-Weather usually remains warm throughout September, while cooler temperatures in October bring out the colorful foliage.
+Weather usually remains warm throughout September, while cooler temperatures in October bring out the colourful foliage.
 Winter lasts too long for most people's tastes, stretching from December to April.
 During this period, visitors can expect temperatures below freezing and plenty of snow.

 Nestled in 45 acres of rolling Upstate New York countryside, Troutbeck is a tastefully refurbished country house retreat within reach of the cultural and outdoor pursuits of the Hudson Valley and beyond.

 Having played host to various luminaries over its 250-year history, including Henry David Thoreau, Ralph Waldo Emerson and Mark Twain, Troutbeck is well versed in creating a convivial, social atmosphere.
 This extensive country house in Amenia, just a two-hour drive from Manhattan, boasts various living areas, with a Sunroom, Living Room and Library; just a few of the welcoming and homely spaces to retreat to with a cocktail and good book.
 With a pool, acres of gardens and lush countryside to explore and access to the cultural and adventure activities of the region, it is a reviving and restorative destination for families, couples and honeymooners.